vuer-ai/vuer/docs/examples/20_3D_movie.md

-# Playing 3D Movie in VisionPro
+# Playing 3D Movie in VisionPro and Quest 3

-This example shows how to use background images + layers to play a 3D movie in the VisionPro.
+This example shows how to use background images + layers to play a 3D movie in the VisionPro and the Quest 3

 Before you start, first run the following script: